mulinlab/CAUSALdb-finemapping-pip/README.md

 ## Description

-This a pipeline of summary statistics based fine-mapping using three commonly-used tools.
+This is a pipeline of summary statistics based fine-mapping using three commonly-used tools.

 ## Contents